← The journal Vertical M&A Guides February 19, 2026

 Guesty

-The most active consolidator in STR software, Guesty targets channel managers, booking engines, and operational tools that complement its core PMS platform.
-Guesty typically acquires businesses that serve a distinct customer segment or geographic market, maintaining brand independence post-acquisition.
-Founders considering Guesty should expect a focus on product integration potential and customer base overlap.
+Guesty targets channel managers, booking engines, and operational tools that complement its core PMS platform.
+Founders considering Guesty should expect a focus on product integration potential, customer base overlap, and the ability to support professional property managers at scale.

 AirDNA

-AirDNA's acquisition of Uplisting signals an appetite for software tools that extend its data platform into operational workflows.
+AirDNA's acquisition of Uplisting signals interest in software tools that extend its data platform into operational workflows.
 Founders of dynamic pricing tools, channel managers, or revenue management systems that could benefit from AirDNA's market data should consider the company a potential acquirer.

 Lighthouse

-With $370 million in funding, Lighthouse is building a comprehensive commercial intelligence platform spanning hotels and STR.
-The company acquires data and analytics businesses, and founders of travel data companies, benchmarking tools, and market research platforms are natural targets.
+With $370 million in Series C funding, Lighthouse is building a commercial intelligence platform spanning hotels and STR.
+Travel data companies, benchmarking tools, and market research platforms are natural fits for that strategy when they add differentiated data or workflow depth.

 Private Equity Platforms

-PE firms are increasingly active in STR software, attracted by recurring revenue models and the sector's growth trajectory.
+PE firms are increasingly active in STR software where the business has recurring revenue, retention, and room for operational improvement.
 Inhabit, backed by private equity, has pursued a roll-up strategy in vacation rental technology.
-Other PE-backed platforms are expected to enter the space as the market matures.

 Constellation Software / Jonas Software

 Constellation Software's operating groups, including Jonas Software, have acquired hospitality and travel technology businesses.
-Constellation's permanent hold model and operational autonomy make it attractive to founders who want a stable, long-term owner for their business.
+Constellation's permanent hold model and operational autonomy can be attractive to founders who want a stable, long-term owner for their business.

 Consolidation Drivers

-Market fragmentation: With over 200 companies competing in vacation rental software, the market is ripe for consolidation.
-Many smaller vendors serve niche segments or geographies, making them ideal add-on acquisition targets for platform builders.
+Market fragmentation: Vacation rental software remains fragmented.
+Many smaller vendors serve niche segments or geographies, making them potential add-on acquisition targets for platform builders.

-Platform economics: Property managers increasingly prefer integrated platforms over assembling best-of-breed point solutions.
-Acquirers are building comprehensive suites that combine PMS, channel management, pricing, and analytics, creating strong incentives to acquire rather than build.
+Platform economics: Property managers often prefer integrated platforms over assembling best-of-breed point solutions.
+Acquirers are building broader suites that combine PMS, channel management, pricing, and analytics.

-The professionalisation of STR management: As individual hosts give way to professional property managers operating portfolios of 50 to 500 units, technology requirements become more sophisticated.
-This shift drives demand for enterprise-grade software and creates larger, more valuable customer relationships for software vendors.
+The professionalisation of STR management: As individual hosts give way to professional property managers, technology requirements become more sophisticated.
+This shift supports demand for enterprise-grade software and creates larger customer relationships for software vendors.

-Regulatory complexity: Growing regulation of short-term rentals across major markets creates demand for compliance tools and market intelligence, opening new niches for software companies and creating additional acquisition targets.
+Regulatory complexity: Growing regulation of short-term rentals across major markets creates demand for compliance tools and market intelligence, opening new niches for software companies.

-Cross-border expansion: STR software companies that serve multiple geographies offer acquirers immediate international reach.
-Property managers increasingly operate across borders, and software that handles multi-currency, multi-language, and multi-regulatory requirements is valued accordingly.
-Guesty's acquisition of Barcelona-based Rentals United exemplifies the value of cross-border capabilities.
+Cross-border expansion: STR software companies that serve multiple geographies can offer acquirers international reach.
+Property managers increasingly operate across borders, and software that handles multi-currency, multi-language, and multi-regulatory requirements can be more useful to platform buyers.

-Technology maturation: As the STR industry matures, the technology requirements of professional operators become more sophisticated, moving beyond basic listing management to encompass full enterprise resource planning, owner reporting, and revenue optimisation.
-This maturation creates demand for more advanced software and drives acquisition activity as platform builders seek to offer enterprise-grade capabilities.
+Technology maturation: As the STR industry matures, the technology requirements of professional operators move beyond basic listing management to owner reporting, accounting, revenue optimisation, guest operations, and compliance.

 What This Means for Founders

-Data is a premium asset: If your business generates or possesses proprietary data, whether market analytics, pricing intelligence, or operational benchmarks, this is a significant valuation driver.
-Ensure your data assets are well-documented, legally defensible, and clearly differentiated from freely available information.
+Data can be a valuable asset.
+If your business generates or possesses proprietary data, whether market analytics, pricing intelligence, or operational benchmarks, make sure those assets are well-documented, legally defensible, and clearly differentiated from freely available information.

-Recurring revenue matters more than ever: The market has decisively moved away from valuing growth at all costs.
-Buyers want to see predictable, recurring subscription revenue with strong retention metrics.
-Transaction-based revenue from payments is also valued, provided it is embedded and sticky.
+Recurring revenue matters.
+Buyers want to see predictable subscription revenue with strong retention metrics.
+Transaction-based revenue from payments can also be valuable when it is embedded and durable.

-Prepare for integration questions: Acquirers will want to understand how your technology fits into their existing platform.
-Clean architecture, well-documented APIs, and demonstrated integration capabilities all support higher valuations and smoother negotiations.
+Prepare for integration questions.
+Acquirers will want to understand how your technology fits into their existing platform.
+Clean architecture, well-documented APIs, and demonstrated integration capabilities all support smoother diligence.

 Emerging Niches and Adjacent Opportunities